Dreaming381/Latios-Framework/Documentation~/Core/README.md

 -   Fluent Queries do not work in Burst, though you can use them in an `ISystem` which Burst-compiles the `OnUpdate()` method.
 -   Blackboard Entities do not retain blob asset reference counts.
--   Scene Management does not have an updated `CurrentScene` component when `OnNewScene()` callbacks are invoked.

 ## Near-Term Roadmap